duhboto/MetamorphicGuard/README.md

 Programmatic APIs (`metamorphic_guard.monitoring.resolve_monitors`) also pick up registered plugins, enabling teams to share bespoke invariants, dispatchers, and workflows across services.
+Pass `--sandbox-plugins` during evaluation (or set `sandbox_plugins = true` in config) to execute third-party monitors inside per-plugin subprocesses.
+Plugins can set `sandbox = true` in their metadata to request isolation by default.

 ### Observability & Artifacts

 - Set `METAMORPHIC_GUARD_LOG_JSON=1` to stream structured JSON logs (start/complete events, worker task telemetry) to stdout for ingestion by log pipelines.
+- Prefer the CLI toggles `--log-json` / `--no-log-json` and `--metrics` / `--no-metrics` for one-off runs; pair with `--metrics-port` to expose a Prometheus endpoint directly from the coordinator or worker.
+- Capture structured logs to disk with `--log-file observability/run.jsonl`; the coordinator/worker will append JSON events and handle file lifecycle automatically.
 - Enable Prometheus counters by exporting `METAMORPHIC_GUARD_PROMETHEUS=1` and register the exposed registry (`metamorphic_guard.observability.prometheus_registry()`) with your HTTP exporter.
 - Persist failing case artifacts either by providing `METAMORPHIC_GUARD_FAILED_DIR` or letting the harness default to `reports/failed_cases/`; these JSON snapshots capture violations and config for debugging.
+- Retention controls: `--failed-artifact-limit` caps how many snapshots are retained and `--failed-artifact-ttl-days` prunes entries older than the configured horizon.
+- Queue telemetry ships out-of-the-box: `metamorphic_queue_pending_tasks` (tasks waiting), `metamorphic_queue_inflight_cases` (cases outstanding), and `metamorphic_queue_active_workers`
+  (live heartbeat count) alongside throughput counters (`*_cases_dispatched_total`, `*_cases_completed_total`, `*_cases_requeued_total`).
+- A starter Grafana dashboard lives at `docs/grafana/metamorphic-guard-dashboard.json` – import it into Grafana and point the Prometheus datasource at the Guard metrics endpoint for live telemetry.
+- HTML reports embed Chart.js dashboards summarising pass rates, fairness gaps, and resource usage whenever the relevant monitors are enabled, making it easy to eyeball regressions without leaving the report.

 ### Quick Start Wizard & Cookbook

 - Run `metamorphic-guard init` to scaffold a `metamorphic_guard.toml` configuration (supports distributed queue defaults and monitor presets).
+- Prefer `metamorphic-guard init --interactive` for a guided wizard that prompts for baseline/candidate paths, distributed mode, and default monitors.
+- Generate reusable plugin templates with `metamorphic-guard scaffold-plugin --kind monitor --name MyMonitor` and wire them into your project via entry points.
 - Explore `docs/cookbook.md` for recipes covering distributed evaluations, advanced monitors, and CI pipelines.

 ## Output Format